varshithr/IdentifyGender/README.md

 # How to run?

 The entire code is written in Python3, So any Python 3.x release would run the code without any hiccups.
 Now run the identify_gender.py file from each one of the two folders in IdentifyGender folder to test the code.
+You can also find the same online [here](https://github.com/varshithr/IdentifyGender)